TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-designer-myissueisnotlistedhere.md

 ## **Recommended Steps**

-1. File an issue by clicking the smiling face on top right corner of Azure Machine Learning studio with “including screenshot” checked on.
+1. File an issue by clicking the smiling face on top right corner of Azure Machine Learning studio with **including screenshot** checked on.
 Our engineering team will investigate.